 To learn more about how we test, check out our full testing methodology here.

-We last tested Bitdefender Password Manager on November 6, 2024.
+We last tested Bitdefender SecurePass on April 15, 2025.

-Bitdefender Password Manager's cost ranges from $1.67-$5.99/mo.
-All plan options offer the same features, the only difference is the length of your subscription term and how many users you need covered.
+Bitdefender SecurePass's cost ranges from $1.67-$2.99/mo.
+All plan options offer the same features, the only difference is the length of your subscription term.

-If you’d like to bundle services, you can get Bitdefender Password Manager with Bitdefender Premium Security.
-This antivirus software plan also includes security features like a virtual private network (VPN) with unlimited traffic, parental controls, identity protection, and more for $69.99/yr (first year only).
+If you’d like to bundle services, you can get Bitdefender SecurePass with Bitdefender Premium Security.
+This antivirus software plan also includes security features like a virtual private network (VPN) with unlimited traffic, parental controls, identity protection, and more for $34.99/first yr.

 As password manager prices go, we think this one is about average.
 The individual plan for NordPass is the same, but the family plan is a bit cheaper, coming in at $2.79/mo (billed every two years), and it covers up to six people.

-If you’re looking for a more budget-friendly product, Roboform has a free plan and a premium plan that costs only $1.66/mo (billed annually).
+If you’re looking for a more budget-friendly product, Roboform has a free plan and a premium plan that costs only $0.99/mo (billed annually).

-Bitdefender Password Manager offers common features like autofill, a password strength advisor, and the abilty to autolock your account.
+Bitdefender SecurePass offers common features like autofill, a password strength advisor, and the abilty to autolock your account.
 If you want to import passwords from various file formats, Bitdefender has multiple options, like json, CSV, XML, and more.

 We were also impressed by Bitdefender's dedication to protecting our data.
 Its data is encrypted locally, so no third party will have access to your information.